Last Updated on by Adriaan Du Toit

 2. Jungle Scout’s Chrome Extension is more user-friendly

-As I’m browsing Amazon for fun (I have friends.
-I swear), it gives me a bunch of really insightful data at a glance, including Opportunity Score (basically, how good of an opportunity the particular product happens to be).
+As I’m browsing Amazon's product pages or search results for fun (I have friends.
+I swear), it gives me a bunch of really insightful data at a glance, including Opportunity Score (basically, how good of an opportunity the particular product happens to be) and Listing Quality Score.

-Ask anyone in this business, and they’ll tell you that’s their favorite feature.
+Ask anyone that runs an Amazon business, and they’ll tell you that’s their favorite feature.

 Viral Launch might be a bit overwhelming for new users.
 I just kinda get it now after having used it for so long.

-For beginners, the extension is enough to validate product ideas without needing a Ph.D. in Amazonomics.
+For beginners, the Chrome extension is enough to validate product ideas without needing a Ph.D. in Amazonomics.